keyboard_arrow_up

 Types of Wire Rope

-Suppliers typically identify wire cable by listing both the number of strands and the amount of wires per strand respectively, though stranded cable may alternatively be measured by their lay and length or pitch.
-For example, a door-retaining lanyard wire rope is identified by its 7 x 7 construction, and wire rope used for guying purposes is identified by its 1 x 19 construction.
-The most common types are 6 x 19, 6 x 25, 19 x 7, 7 x 7, 7 x 19, 6 x 26, and 6 x 36.
+Wire ropes are typically identified by the number of strands and the number of wires per strand, though they may also be classified based on their lay, length, or pitch.
+For instance, a door-retaining lanyard wire rope is designated as 7 x 7, while wire ropes used for guying are identified as 1 x 19.
+Common configurations include 6 x 19, 6 x 25, 19 x 7, 7 x 7, 7 x 19, 6 x 26, and 6 x 36.

 Bright Wire Rope

-An ungalvanized steel wire rope variety.
-This uncoated wire rope can also be designed to resist spinning or rotating while holding a load; this is known as rotation resistant bright wire rope.
+This ungalvanized steel wire rope lacks a protective coating but may be designed to resist spinning or rotating under load.
+This variant is known as rotation-resistant bright wire rope.

 Coiled Cable